Mitchellpkt/python-isthmuslib/README.rst

 .. image:: ./readme_images/sliding2.png

-Dimensionality reduction (SVD) logic over sliding windows is built into the `VectorSequence` class, allowing easy calculation and visualization of information surfaces (first 3 singular value surfaces shown below).
-The timeseries basis (specified in `basis_col_name`) is automatically excluded from the SVD analysis.
-The `cols` keyword argument can be specified when only certain data features should be taken into account.
+Dimensionality reduction (SVD) logic over sliding windows is built into the :code:`VectorSequence` class, allowing easy calculation and visualization of information surfaces (first 3 singular value surfaces shown below).
+The timeseries basis (specified in :code:`basis_col_name`) is automatically excluded from the SVD analysis.
+The :code:`cols` keyword argument can be specified when only certain data features should be taken into account.

 .. code-block:: python